 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.

 Community Corrections Officer 1 (CCO1) positions within Residential Centers are part of a promotional career path.
-Incumbents in Residential Center CCO1 positions may be promoted to Residential Center CCO2 positions upon satisfactory completion of the approved training and development plan.
-Possession of the required knowledge, skills and abilities at the CCO2 level must be documented in an approved promotional appraisal form.
+Incumbents in Residential Center CCO1 positions will be promoted to Residential Center CCO2 positions upon satisfactory completion of the approved training and development plan.